mgm-keang/mgm-keang/README.md

-## Backend Developer in progress, building APIs and squashing bugs.
+## Software Developer in progress, building APIs and squashing bugs.

-<p align="left">My name is Sokkeang Vang, and I'm a Backend Developer specializing in Python, from Cambodia.</p>
+<p align="left">My name is Sokkeang Vang, and I'm a Software Developer specializing in Python, from Cambodia.</p>

 ###